-From conducting user testing interviews with the paper prototype, we found that users felt that their cigarette and health statistics were the most encouraging feature, and they would like to see more metrics.
+Users felt that their cigarette and health statistics were the most encouraging feature, and they would like to see more metrics.

 Users appreciated the concept of the maze puzzle, but were afraid that they may be annoyed by the feature in certain situations.
 Although only a handful enjoyed the current social area, all users felt that it had the potential to fit their needs if we made some adjustments to the kinds of interactions available.